St10258543/prog7312-part-2-St10258543/README.md

 * Custom Linked List: Stores municipal reports for fast insertion, deletion, and traversal.

-* Custom Priority Queue (CustomPriorityQueue<Events>): Stores events sorted by date for easy retrieval of upcoming events.
+* Custom Priority Queue : Stores events sorted by date for easy retrieval of upcoming events.

-* Custom Stack (CustomStack<Events>): Tracks recently viewed events for personalized recommendations.
+* Custom Stack : Tracks recently viewed events for personalized recommendations.

-* Custom Dictionary (CustomDictionary<TKey, TValue>): Groups announcements by category and logs user search preferences.
+* Custom Dictionary : Groups announcements by category and logs user search preferences.

-* Custom HashSet (CustomHashSet<string>): Maintains unique event and announcement categories.
+* Custom HashSet : Maintains unique event and announcement categories.

 * These structures allow efficient in-memory operations, faster filtering and sorting, and the implementation of features like event recommendations without querying the database repeatedly.